samegens/msxmuseum/README.md

 Supported formats are rom, dsk and zip.
 The game file should be called game.rom, game.dsk or game.zip.
 6. Start msxmuseum.py.

-## How to turn in a permanent museum on a Raspberry Pi
+## How to turn this into a permanent museum on a Raspberry Pi

 1. You need at least a Raspberry Pi 3 because of its performance.
 An older version might work but some games will not run smoothly.
 2. Install the [latest Raspbian](https://thepi.io/how-to-install-raspbian-on-the-raspberry-pi/), minimal (non-GUI) version is ok.